polyfem/Decoupling-Simulation-Accuracy-from-Mesh-Quality/README.md

 - For docker users, make sure to:
     1. [Install Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) following official instructions.
     2. [Allow](https://docs.docker.com/install/linux/linux-postinstall/) to run docker as a non-root user.

+### Solver

+As stated in the paper, we use [PARDISO](https://www.pardiso-project.org/) for the following figures:
+- Figure 7
+- Figure 8
+- Figure 11
+- Figure 21
+- Table 1

+And [HYPRE](https://computing.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods) for the following figures:
+- Figure 9
+- Figure 10
+- Figure 16
+- Figure 17
+- Figure 20

+If you try to generate the first figures with an iterative solver, running times may be exceedingly long, so it is not recommended.